api-platform/docs/distribution/testing.md

   using a nice UI, benefit from [the Swagger integration](https://www.getpostman.com/docs/importing_swagger) and run tests test in the CI using [newman](https://github.com/postmanlabs/newman).
 * [PHP Matcher](https://github.com/coduo/php-matcher): the Swiss Army knife of JSON document testing.

+# Unit tests with phpunit

+Run your phpunit tests with the following command, when your docker container is running:

+    $ docker-compose exec app vendor/bin/phpunit